Essex County Council - Provider Hub

 Essex County Council currently commission five types of services:

-• Reablement-at-Home Service (RaH): A therapy-led Intermediate Care service at the adult's home for up to 6 weeks.
+• Reablement-at-Home Service (RaH): A therapy-supported Intermediate Care service at the adult's home for up to 6 weeks.

 • Additional Reablement Capacity (ARC): As a therapy-supported reablement service to support the capacity demands of the reablement service, with an identical 6-week limit.

-• Home-to-Assess Service: As an opportunity for adults to return home in a non-reablement setting, for up to 4 weeks, to allow care assessments to take place once the adult is settled at home.
+• Home-to-Assess Service (H2A): As an opportunity for adults to return home in a non-reablement setting, for up to 2-4 weeks, to allow care assessments to take place once the adult is settled at home.

-• Spot placement of short-term domiciliary care when capacity within the reablement services (RaH and ARC) is not available, or a referral has no potential for development in a reablement environment.
+• Spot placement of short-term domiciliary care when capacity within the Intermediate Care services (RaH, ARC or H2A) is not available, or a referral has no potential for development in a reablement environment.

 Essex currently holds numerous contracts with multiple providers to support these services.
 These are:

-• Reablement-at-Home Contract: A countywide service for reablement, contracted with Essex Cares Limited (ECL), a wholly owned Local Authority Trading Company of Essex County Council.
+• Reablement-at-Home Contract: A countywide service for reablement, contracted with Essex Cares Limited (ECL), the wholly owned Local Authority Trading Company of Essex County Council.

 Market Rating

-The current overall Market Quality is very good, and past issues with market capacity and workforce no longer exist.
-Recent tender activity has demonstrated a strong and motivated market, with a keen understand of reablement services.
-Essex continues to see an increase in demand, but it is unclear if this correlates with the speed of market development.
+The current overall Market Quality is good and past issues with market capacity and workforce no longer exist.
+Tender activities from 2025 have demonstrated a strong and motivated market, with a clear understanding of reablement services.

 Market Quality Market Supply ECC Demand